-Registration is not required to attend.
+Registration is required in advance to attend classes.

-The Noble Public Library invites families with preschool children to the library every day, but particularly to visit on Tuesday mornings for its Tadpole Tuesdays program series.
+The Noble Public Library invites families with preschool children to the library every day, but particularly to visit on Tuesday mornings for its “Tadpole Tuesdays” program series.

 Starting at 10:30 a.m. on Tuesdays the library is open, events are tailored to ages 2 to 5 and include different themes focusing on early literacy skills each week.

-April 4 – Preschool Story Time
+June 6 – Preschool Story Time

-April 11 – Make and Take
+June 13 – Make and Take

-April 18 – Learning by Leaps
+June 20 – Learning by Leaps

-April 25 – Magic of Music
+June 27 – Magic of Music

 Registration is not required in advance to attend.